 Maria Boletsi & Eva Fotiadi

 The term ‘crisis’ is currently omnipresent in public rhetoric as a qualifier for global and local challenges.
-The environmental crisis, the global financial crisis, the European debt crisis, the refugee crisis, the uprisings and revolutions of the ‘Arab Spring’ and the political and humanitarian crises in their aftermath, are all events and phenomena brought under the rubric of this term.
+The declared COVID-19 crisis, the environmental crisis, the global financial crisis, the European debt crisis, the refugee crisis, the uprisings and revolutions of the ‘Arab Spring’ and the political and humanitarian crises in their aftermath, are all events and phenomena brought under the rubric of this term.
 While a real industry of popular and scholarly crisis-texts has recently emerged, crisis is often taken as a given: a descriptive designation of a state or event.
 The ‘Crisis, Critique and Futurity’ group draws attention to crisis as a normative qualifier, a contested, multifaceted concept, and a framing that enables certain narratives of the present while excluding others.

 Historically, crisis has assumed many, often contradictory, meanings: e.g., it can signify choice, decision, judgment, critique, illness, rupture or turning point, and can designate either an objective state or a subjective diagnosis.
 As a concept for conceptualizing history itself, crisis in modernity can signal a deviation from the ‘normal’ course, a radical turn, a transitional phase or a chronic state.
 Although our group centers mostly on contemporary crisis-scapes, its members engage with historical uses of the concept and their resonance today.
 Questions the group addresses include how frameworks of crisis: